 The following categories of students may register for this course:

-- Students enrolled for BA-South and Southeast Asian Studies Students in the of the Faculty of Humanities of Leiden University
+• Students enrolled for the BA-South and Southeast Asian Studies course, students in the Faculty of Humanities of Leiden University

-- Students in other programmes of LU for who this is an optional course, for example BA International Studies
+• Students in other programmes at LU for whom this is an optional course, for example BA students in International Studies

-The course brings together theories, histories, ethnographies and narratives that look at questions of displacement and development in South Asia from anthropological and sociological perspectives.
-The countries of the South Asian subcontinent, which include India, Pakistan, Bangladesh, Sri Lanka, Nepal, Bhutan and the Maledives, share a common cultural realm and a common history.
-The end of British rule, in 1947, resulted in the widescale displacement of people, as borders between the new states came into being.
-These borders, often based on arbitrary religious, ethnic demarcations, have since then, triggered violence and contestations, as well as invoked cultural memories that question and/or legitimize the political rationalities of the new nation-states.
-South Asian borderlands hence, are increasingly controlled and policed, while being subjected to neo-liberal development as tools of nationalist consolidation.
-South Asia is home to a growing and increasingly wealthy urban middle class, but continues to harbour paradoxically, some of the world’s most abject poverty.
-While influential social movements demand equality and social justice, perceptions of essential inequalities between people across religious, regional, caste or ethnic divides, as well as between genders, remain pervasive.
-This course will address these paradoxes of displacement and development, using combinations of textual, visual and audio-visual resources.
-Regionally the focus will be on developments in India, Pakistan, Bangladesh, including their borderlands and transnational linkages.
+The course brings together theories, histories, ethnographies and narratives that address questions of displacement and development in South Asia from anthropological and sociological perspectives.
+The countries of the South Asian subcontinent, which include India, Pakistan, Bangladesh, Sri Lanka, Nepal, Bhutan and the Maldives, share a common cultural realm and history.
+The end of British rule in 1947 resulted in wholesale displacement of people as borders were set up between the new states.
+Since that time those borders, often based on arbitrary religious or ethnic demarcations, have triggered violence and contest, all the while invoking cultural memories that have both questioned and legitimized the political rationales of the new nation-states.
+South Asian borderlands are therefore increasingly controlled and policed, while being subjected to neo-liberal development as tools of nationalist consolidation.
+South Asia is home to a growing and increasingly wealthy urban middle class, but paradoxically continues to witness some of the world’s most abject poverty.
+While influential social movements demand equality and social justice, there remain pervasive perceptions of essential inequalities among people across religious, regional, caste or ethnic divisions, as well as between genders.
+This course will address the paradoxes of displacement and development, using combinations of texts and visual and audio-visual resources.
+Regionally the focus will be on developments in India, Pakistan and Bangladesh, including their borderlands and transnational linkages.

-- Write critical reflections on material presented in class, including weekly assignments, an exam, and a paper.
+• Write critical reflections on material presented in class, including weekly assignments, an examination, and a paper.

-- Connect current perspectives from anthropology and sociology on South Asia with a wider transnational concepts, methods and material on the seminar theme.
+• Connect current perspectives from anthropology and sociology on South Asia within wider transnational concepts, methods and material on the seminar theme.

-- Conduct research on the course topic of ‘displacement and development’, by drawing on key arguments and concepts presented in class to select a relevant case study of their own, and locating relevant resources on this selected case study to write their final paper on this topic.
+• Conduct research on the course topic of ‘displacement and development’.
+To do so students will draw on key arguments and concepts presented in class to select a relevant case study of choice, locating relevant resources on the selected case study to write a final paper on the topic.

-- In the paper and assignments, compulsory readings discussed in class are related with relevant (external) resources on the selected topic.
+• For the paper and assignments, discuss compulsory readings in class related to relevant (external) resources on the selected topic.

-- In the exam, students can not only reproduce concepts and arguments put forward in the course literature but also analyse a (new) source on the basis of their acquired knowledge.
+• In the examination, students will be required not only to reproduce concepts and arguments put forward in the course literature but also analyse a new source on the basis of their acquired knowledge.

 Mode of instruction